-- 1. Apply for the FFY 2015 capitalization grant award by June 30, 2015.
-Upon award, implement the provisions of the FFY 2015 federal appropriation, including the capitalization grant terms and conditions. - 2.
+- 1. Apply for the FFY 2016 capitalization grant award by June 30, 2016.
+Upon award, implement the provisions of the FFY 2016 federal appropriation, including the capitalization grant terms and conditions. - 2.
 Approve financial assistance agreements for projects funded in accordance with this IUP with an overall goal of committing all available project funds during the IUP period and increasing the pace of the DWSRF program. - 3.
 Continue to implement existing DWSRF elements, including re-evaluation and improvement when necessary: - a.
 Effective and efficient fiscal management of DWSRF funds; - b.
 Routine procedures for entering into project funding agreements with recipients; - c.
-Effective and efficient communications between State agencies for all components of the DWSRF program: - d.
+Effective and efficient communications between State agencies for all components of the DWSRF program; - d.
 Improve the efficiency of review of project submittals and execution of funding agreements, where possible. - e.
-Review of the PRS: - f.
+Review of the PRS; - f.
 Responsibilities delineated in the DWSRF Interagency MOU; - g.
-Routine procedures for monitoring oversight and contract compliance of DWSRF setaside projects: - h.
+Routine procedures for monitoring oversight and contract compliance of DWSRF setaside projects; - h.
 Procedures for evaluating technical and managerial capacity of DWSRF applicants and sustainability aspects of proposed projects. - 4.
 Input project information into the DWSRF Project Benefits Reporting (PBR) and the Drinking Water National Information Management System (DWNIMS) on-line databases and continue to monitor program pace to assure meeting or exceeding national goals and measures for awarding funds in a timely manner. - 5.
 Maintain a financing plan that secures the perpetuity of the DWSRF and meets loan demand. - 6.
-Provide oversight, tracking, and continued implementation of the DPH's January 2013 Cash Management Plan. - 7.
-Continue to reduce the DPH's ULOs associated with capitalization grant awards (project funds and set-asides) received from EPA and work towards achieving EPA's ULO goals.
+Provide oversight, tracking, and continued implementation of the DPH's January 2013 Cash Management Plan, revision of January 2016. - 7.
+Continue to reduce the DPH's ULOs associated with capitalization grant awards (project funds and set-asides) received from EPA and work towards achieving EPA's ULO Objectives.
 This effort includes the implementation of improved project readiness criteria.

 - 8. Maintain a pipeline of projects through frequent interaction with public water systems. - 9.
 Continue using a 2-year project planning period to coincide with the biennial State of Connecticut budget cycle. - 10.
-Continue to implement improvements identified during the 2014 DWSRF LEAN process. - a.
+Continue to implement improvements identified during the 2014 DWSRF LEAN process, including: - a.
 Revise the DWSRF Interagency MOU to reflect modifications made with respect to each agency's responsibilities to the DWSRF program to reflect the statutory changes approved in 2010. - b.
 Revise the OA to reflect revisions that have been made to the DWSRF program. - 11.
 Continue to utilize the EPGP as a model for streamlining DWSRF requirements for small systems that undertake other projects with a total project cost of less than \$100,000. - 12.
-Provide education to PWSs to improve the sustainable infrastructure and asset management programs of PWSs. - 13.
-Continue transitioning into the Loans and Grants Tracking System (LGTS) database that will improve communication between State agencies and information sharing with the EPA for projects funded through the DWSRF program. - 14.
-Manage the 2015 DWINSA for the State of Connecticut, including frequent interaction with the selected PWSs.
-The goal is to accurately reflect the infrastructure needs for the State of Connecticut.
+Establish a process for accepting applications from small systems for high priority projects for funding consideration at any time.
+The timing of this goal is to pilot beginning with SFY 2018.
+This Small System Loan Program will be available for planning, including preparation of asset management plans, preliminary engineering reports, etc.; and design and construction when the project is to correct a compliance concern, consolidate with a larger CWS, or replace older hydropneumatic tanks.
+Projects which do not fall into a stated category would need to be submitted during the usual window of time in response to the Call for Projects in order to be considered for funding. - 13.
+Provide education to PWSs to improve the sustainable infrastructure and asset management programs of PWSs. - 14.
+Continue transitioning into the Loans and Grants Tracking System (LGTS) database that will improve communication between State agencies and information sharing with the EPA for projects funded through the DWSRF program. - 15.
+Utilize the information gathered as part of the 2015 DWINSA to work with the selected PWSs to submit projects for future DWSRF funding cycles.